Tuesday 28th January 2025

 The week ahead:

-Thu: Bank of Japan Interest Rate Decision
+Thurs: European Central Bank (ECB) Interest Rate Decision

 Asset class forecasts*